National Resource Center for Refugees, Immigrants, and Migrants

 What we do

-- Pilot Projects: Support innovative pilot projects between health departments and community-based organizations
+- Pilot Projects: Support innovative pilot projects between health departments and community-based organizations serving RIM communities

 - Best and Promising Practices: Develop and disseminate strategies, approaches, or programs that have anecdotally shown to have a positive impact in local settings